kerren/dockem/README.md

  - [x] Create a Github Action that pulls the `dockem` binary
  - [x] Add to documentation on how to install for different platforms, like ARM and Apple Silicon
- - [ ] [WIP] Create end-to-end tests to ensure the core is working, this allows for faster refactoring and feature development
+ - [x] Create end-to-end tests to ensure the core is working, this allows for faster refactoring and feature development
- - [ ] Add more examples to the documentation on how to use the `cli` effectively
+ - [x] Add more examples to the documentation on how to use the `cli` effectively
  - [ ] Add documentation to the `utils` functions
  - [ ] Add a Homebrew tap
  - [ ] Add the ability to enable `buildx` caching for Github Actions.
 This could make the builds faster in future.